-In 1936, an Arab revolt in Palestine took place.
-It was a nationalist uprising by Palestinian Arabs against the British administration, demanding Arab independence and the end of the policy of open-ended Jewish immigration and land purchases with the stated goal of establishing a "Jewish National Home".
-The hostilities contributed to further disengagement of the Jewish and Arab economies in Palestine, which were intertwined to some extent until that time.
-The revolt included a general strike and economic boycott of the Jewish sector.
-But the revolt did not achieve its goals: the Jewish sector was not materially harmed by those acts and its economic activities even intensified.
-Development of the Jewish economy and infrastructure were accelerated- for example, there was construction of a separate Jewish-run seaport in Tel Aviv and a Metal works was established to produce armored plating for vehicles, in addition a rudimentary arms industry was founded.
-Transportation capabilities were enhanced, and Jewish unemployment declined in light of employment of Jewish police officers, and replacement of striking Arab laborers, employees, craftsman and farmers, by Jewish workers.
-On the other hand, Palestinian houses were destroyed, and massive financial costs were incurred because of the general strike and the devastation of fields, crops and orchards.
-The economic boycott further damaged the fragile Palestinian Arab economy through loss of sales and goods and increased unemployment.
+In 1936, a nationalist uprising by Palestinian Arabs against the British administration demanded Arab independence and the end of the policy of open-ended Jewish immigration and land purchases explicitly aimed at establishing a “Jewish national home.”
+The revolt included a general strike and economic boycott of the Jewish sector, but did not achieve its goals.
+In fact, the hostilities contributed to greater disengagement between the Jewish and Arab economies in Palestine, which had hitherto been somewhat intertwined.
+The Jewish sector was not materially harmed; indeed its economic activity intensified.
+Development of the Jewish economy and infrastructure were accelerated: for example, a separate, Jewish-run seaport in Tel Aviv was constructed, metalworks to produce armored plating for vehicles were established, and a rudimentary arms industry was founded.
+Transportation capabilities were enhanced, and Jewish unemployment declined, as a consequence of Jewish workers now replacing striking Arab laborers, employees, craftsman and farmers, and Jews being employed as police officers by the British following the revolt.

-According to Goren (2017), one of the serious consequences of the Arab uprising was the heavy economic damage inflicted on the Arab sector.
-Expressions of economic damage are particularly evident in those places where extensive trade relations between Arabs and Jews existed in the past, such as in the coastal cities of Haifa and Jaffa.
-After the Arab uprising ended, and with the start of World War II, the Palestinian had not yet freed themselves from the economic impact of the uprising and were thus forced into another unconventional period that brought them new problems such as increased economic slowdown and unemployment.
-In view of the dismal situation, the Arab public naturally tended to seek conditions that would allow it to repair the damage of the period of the Arab uprising, and alleviate the daily subsistence challenges it faced as a result of the war.
-The Arab public turned its interest to day-to-day economic issues, some of which were influenced by the very state of the war.
-The problems of the proper management of economic life during the war also occupied the Jewish community, and therefore Jewish-Arab cooperation was formed during this period.
-This cooperation, which was fundamentally beneficial, stood out in areas where there was a combination of Jewish-Arab interests, and first and foremost the economic field.
-However, beginning in 1943, when it became clear that Britain and its allies would win the war, the political resurgence of the Arab sector began, with a certain retreat in the scope of ties.
-The period of World War II, unlike the period before it, was therefore characterized by a significant improvement in the relations between Arabs and Jews within the mixed cities and between Arab and Jewish localities.
+In contrast, in the Palestinian community, houses were destroyed, massive financial costs were incurred because of the general strike, and fields, crops, and orchards were devastated.
+The economic boycott further damaged the fragile Palestinian Arab economy through the loss of sales, reduced available goods, and increased unemployment.
+Goren (2017) maintains that one of the consequences of the Arab uprising was serious economic damage to the Arab sector, particularly evident in those places where extensive trade relations between Arabs and Jews had existed in the past, such as in the coastal cities of Haifa and Jaffa.

+The Arab uprising over, the start of World War II saw the Palestinians still suffering from the economic impact of the uprising.
+In addition, they now faced another difficult period confronting them with new problems, such as an even greater economic slowdown and higher unemployment.
+In view of the dismal situation, the Arabs naturally sought to establish conditions that would enable them to repair the damage from the uprising and alleviate their daily subsistence challenges due to the war.
+They now turned their focus to day-to-day economic issues.
+With the Jewish community also preoccupied with the problems of the proper management of daily economic life during the war, Jewish-Arab cooperation increased during this period.
+This mutually beneficial cooperation was most evident in areas where Jewish and Arab interest were intertwined, primarily in the economic field.
+However, from 1943 onward, when it became clear that Britain and its allies would win the war, an Arab political resurgence emerged that constricted the scope for intercommunal ties.
+Overall, however, the period of World War II, unlike that preceding the war, was characterized by a significant improvement in relations between Arabs and Jews, both within the mixed cities and between Arab and Jewish localities.

-Stein (1987) identified and explained factors which influenced the rural economy's evolution, and indicated how Palestine's rural population faired during the emerging Arab-Zionist struggle to control the country's political future.
-The result of this struggle was that the rural economy penultimately alienated the peasant from the land.
-The ultimate cause of displacement was the magnetic attraction of British and Jewish capital through public works projects and land sales respectively.
+Stein (1987) identifies and delves into the factors that influenced the rural economy’s evolution, including how Palestine’s rural population fared during the emerging Arab-Zionist struggle over the country’s political future.
+This struggle, coupled with the attraction of British and Jewish capital enjoyed from sales of rural land and/or funneled through public works projects ultimately undermined the Palestinians’ rural economy by alienating the peasant from the land in.